 Airy Green Borders

 Tall grassy garden borders are also pleasingly airy and attractive.
-Three excellent options include the plumy, 6-foot Cloud Nine switchgrass (Panicum virgatum ‘Cloud Nine) with its attractive blue-green foliage or the 5-foot ‘Northwind’ with its large seedheads and olive-green blades.
+Three excellent options include the plumy, 6-foot Cloud Nine switchgrass (Panicum virgatum ‘Cloud Nine) with its blue-green foliage, or the 5-foot ‘Northwind’ with its large seedheads and olive-green blades.
 The impressive 6-foot Windwalker® Big Bluestem is another beauty with linear clumps of blue-grey foliage, maroon floral plumes, and maroon fall foliage.
 It’s a real showstopper that flows in the breeze.

 Effective Tree Cover

 Moving water in the garden is pleasing to the senses and really cools garden spaces.
 Whether you install a small fountain, a bubbling pool, or a small fish pond, these serene features will improve your outdoor living space.
-One key consideration is to only install features with moving water or fish to avoid mosquito breeding ground.
+One key consideration is to only install features with moving water or fish to avoid creating mosquito breeding ground.

 Some of the cooling options mentioned can invite mosquitoes due to increased moisture and shade cover.
 Here are some solutions that can really help.

 If you add a water feature to your garden, remember that still or stagnant water creates the perfect mosquito breeding ground.
 Moving water does not.
 Fish ponds, however, are acceptable because fish consume mosquito larvae.
 You also need to beware of birdbaths–refreshing their water every few days will wash away any developing mosquitoes.